Accredited weekend programs and programs for OTAs seeking occupational therapy (OT) degrees, sorted by State.

 Contact: http://www.twu.edu/ot/; OT@twu.edu; 940-898-2801

 Concordia University, Mequon, WI, offers a weekend program for OTAs that enables them to complete a bachelor of science degree in Rehabilitative Science (BSRS) and proceed to a master of occupational therapy degree (MOT).
 The teaching format is a combination of online and onsite weekend classes (a total of 29 weekends required).
 Students can complete both degrees in 12 semesters: fall, spring, and summer (including Level II fieldwork).
-This program is designed for employed OTAs.
+This program is designed for employed OTAs who have been working in the field for at least one year prior to application.

 Mount Mary University

 Mount Mary University, Milwaukee, WI, will typically transfer 30 or more credits from an OTA program.
 Occupational therapy treatment and theory courses are block-scheduled for two full weekdays per week.
 Liberal arts courses may require attendance one additional day per week.
-Students earn a combined bachelor of science and master of science in occupational therapy in two calendar years after admission to the program.
+Students earn a combined bachelor of science (BS) and master of science (MS) in occupational therapy in 2 1/2 years after admission to the OT program.